StandupBasher/Network-Compliance/lab/lab.md

 **YAML File walkthrough**

 YAML follows simple rules.
 A colon ":" represents a list wrapper, so "Device:" would make "Device" the key that you can grab, and ":" wraps everything beneath that so you can access it by calling for "Device". within "Device", you can have individual items within, creating a list with a dash, "-".
 Think of "Device" as a book and everything underneath that being a chapter.
-In the context of this lab, we can create "- name: <name>" to start a list for whichevery name you choose.
-You can add subparameters by just doing "<parameter>:".
+In the context of this lab, we can create "- name: name" to start a list for whichevery name you choose.
+You can add subparameters by just doing "parameter:".
 Notice how there is not a second "-", because that would mean there is a new list instead of being a parameter.
 You should use spaces instead of indents when it comes to YAML syntax.

 .